 soy sauce with reduced sodium content according to taste or light miso paste

 Mix beans, seaweed and water in a medium-sized pot.
 Bring to boil, pull the flame and slowly cook for about an hour under the lid.
 Season with soy sauce.
 If you decide to use the miso, take a few tablespoons of broth before serving and mix it separately in a bowl with miso paste so that no lumps remain.
 Then slowly pour the mixture into the soup.
 If you then reheat the soup, make sure it does not boil.
 Miso, if boiled, loses its taste and healing effects.

 The basic miso is a paste of fermented soybeans with salt (optionally with rice or barley etc.) It is an inherent part of the Japanese diet.
-It is used as prevention of cancer, colds, in convalescence after long-term illnesses.
+It is used for the prevention of cancer, colds, in convalescence after long-term illnesses.
 Miso harmonises and helps digestion.

 Mungo beans are cold in nature and sweet in taste.
 They benefit the stomach and the liver, reduce swelling and cleanse the hotness in the body.
-They are used for food poisoning, dysentery, diarrhoea, burns, lead or pesticides poisoning, sunburn or conjunctivitis, detoxification and treatment of alcoholism.
+Used for food poisoning, dysentery, diarrhoea, burns, lead or pesticide poisoning, sunburn or conjunctivitis, detoxification and treatment of alcoholism.
 They also help with high blood pressure.
 However, if any kind of cold is present in the body, use these beans carefully.

-Another very interesting tips on how to cope with a hangover, you can find at https://www.ilovewine.com
+Another very interesting tip on how to cope with a hangover, you can find at https://www.ilovewine.com